Cooling and heating regions of Joule-Thomson expansion for AdS black holes: Einstein-Maxwell-Power-Yang-Mills and Kerr Sen black holes: Discussion and results

+In Fig. (\ref{m7}), we plot the Hawking temperature as a function of the horizon, which is the boundary of the black hole.
+The horizon can be affected by the presence of other fields or dimensions, which are represented by the free parameters in our model.
+We consider the free parameters constant for each plot, but we vary them across different plots to see how they influence the Hawking temperature.
+In each subfigure, we can observe zero points, where the Hawking temperature becomes zero for different free parameters.
+This means that the black hole became extremal at these points.
+These zero points correspond to the divergence points of the JTC, which is a quantity that describes the temperature change when a gas expands or compresses at constant enthalpy.
 In the study of Kerr black hole\cite{48}, it was shown that the rotation parameter "a" does not have much effect on the Joule-Thomson representation.
 For example, it is practically eliminated in the ratio of the $T_i^{min}/T_C$, and the value of this ratio is always a constant value of 1/2.
 In this paper, we found that the parameters related to AKS black hole, i.e. a and b, can play a vital role in the representation of the value of the $T_i^{min}/T_C$.
 The value of this ratio increases with the reduction of these parameters.
 For this purpose, due to the structural complexities of this black hole, we could not use the analytical method to obtain the critical points of the black hole, so we resorted to the approximate method and the numerical calculations.
 In the \cite{45}, the value of critical temperature and critical pressure has been calculated.
-We calculated some values for this black hole according to Table 4.
+We calculated some values for this black hole according to table (\ref{n4}).
 As evident, regarding various values of free parameters, the $T_i^{min}/T_C$ is obtained, which shows the obvious effect of parameters a and b.
+In the Kerr-AdS geometry, the rotation parameter has a minimal effect on the ratio $( T_{min}^{i} /T_c )$ because the thermodynamic properties are primarily governed by the AdS background and the black hole's mass.
+The rotation parameter, while influencing the black hole's angular momentum and ergosphere, does not significantly alter the overall thermodynamic balance between the inversion and critical temperatures.
+This indicates that the rotational effects are secondary to the dominant influence of the AdS space and the black hole's mass.
+The AdS background provides a stabilizing effect, ensuring that the primary thermodynamic properties remain largely unaffected by the rotation parameter.
+In the AKS black hole, the presence of additional fields such as the dilaton and axion fields introduces new interactions that modify the thermodynamic properties.
+These fields affect the black hole's mass and angular momentum differently compared to the Kerr-AdS case.
+As a result, the rotation parameter has a more pronounced effect on the ratio $( T_{min}^{i} /T_c )$.
+The altered behavior in the AKS case highlights the complex interplay between the black hole's rotation, the additional fields, and the AdS background, leading to a more intricate thermodynamic structure.
+The dilaton and axion fields introduce additional degrees of freedom and interactions that significantly impact the black hole's thermodynamics.
+These fields can alter the distribution of mass and angular momentum, leading to changes in the inversion temperature and the overall thermodynamic behavior.
+The rotation parameter, in this case, becomes more influential because it interacts with the dilaton and axion fields, creating a more complex and dynamic thermodynamic environment.
+This interplay results in a more nuanced understanding of the phase transitions and stability of the AKS black hole, as the additional fields and rotation parameters collectively shape the thermodynamic landscape.